 You or your attorney can send a subpoena to any bank where you suspect your spouse has a hidden bank account.
 A bank is obligated to comply with a subpoena.
 Once you have these records, you should look for unfamiliar transactions and account numbers.
 If you see a large transfer from your spouse’s account, see where the money came from and where it went.
 If you find an unfamiliar account, then you are looking at a hidden account.

 Consult with a San Antonio Divorce Attorney from Our Firm

 If you think your spouse may be hiding assets from you, it would be advisable to consult with an experienced divorce attorney who is familiar with asset search and investigation.
-At The Law Office of Derek S. Ritchie, PLLC, our San Antonio divorce attorneys can not only help you figure out if your spouse is hiding assets but also assist you with uncovering these assets as well.
+At The Law Office of Derek S. Ritchie, PLLC, our attorneys can not only help you figure out if your spouse is hiding assets but also assist you with uncovering these assets as well.